jsnmui/blackjackthegame/README.md

 ## Explanations of specific technologies
 ### HTML
 HTML is a language used to describe the content and structure of our documents.
-Most of the content was put inbto <div tags.
-There is the black jack logo inide the h1 tags at the top.
+Most of the content was placed into  div tags.
+There is the black jack logo inide the h1 tag at the top.
-The instructions are in a span
+The instructions are in a span.
 The buttons, betting chips images, and betting input box are wrapped in div tags.
 The dealer and player have separate div containers.
 ### CSS